despedite/reto/README.md

 ## Getting Started
 You can add Rēto to your server [by clicking on this link!](https://discordapp.com/api/oauth2/authorize?client_id=591466921812164608&permissions=1342449744&scope=bot)
-Afterwards, send the command **?setup** to get the bot ready for action.
+Afterwards, send the command **?setup** to get the bot ready to go.
+You'll need "Manage Messages" permissions to execute this command.
 This will:

 - create the role "Curators"
 - add you to said role